rob-murray/string-calc/README.md

 [![Build Status](https://travis-ci.org/rob-murray/string-calc.svg)](https://travis-ci.org/rob-murray/string-calc)

 A calculator based on string inputs; speak english... get math.
 Without the use of **eval**.
+Also without correct order of precedence too but ignore this :)

 ### How to use